denvrdata/denvrdemos/yara/README.md

 - **Lack of Verifiable Sources** - Responses lack citations, making it difficult to verify accuracy.
 - **Hallucinations** - Occasionally generate plausible-sounding but incorrect or fabricated information.

-One way is through Retrieval Augmented Generation (RAG) pipelines which pairs LLMs with a search component and prompt engineering.
+One mitigation strategy is Retrieval Augmented Generation (RAG) pipelines which pairs LLMs with a search component and prompt engineering.
 The diagram below covers one of the more common workflows, incorporating an embedding model and a vector database.
 Conceptually, you just need a: